Visiting Ephesus in Turkey: Day Trip to Ephesus from Izmir

 The city was considered one of the most important trading centers in the Mediterranean region.

-Istanbul to Izmir: Stay at a boutique property
+Base yourself in Izmir: Stay at a boutique property

-So a direct flight from Kayseri in Cappadocia got us to Izmir, the closest airport to Ephesus.
 Most people who for an Ephesus day trip stay in Kusadasi or Selcuk, but we had hit upon a sweet little hotel in the historical Sirince village – Nisanyan Evleri Hotel.
 We had prearranged an airport pick-up from the hotel.
 Although this was an expensive option, our flight was late in the evening and we thought it is prudent to not search for our hotel in the dark.
 Our chosen hotel was not in the village but right at the top of a small hill.

 Despite the pre-arrangement, it felt a bit eerie when we got out of Izmir and started climbing the hill roads in Sirince village towards the hotel.
 It was really late in the night when we reached the property and there was no one to receive us.
 The taxi driver, who works only for hotel guests, showed us the keys to the room and we fell in bed exhausted.